 We could still have the feeling of being an observer on the sidelines with an invisible barrier between us and the subject.

 3. Narrow angle / close up

-With close up photography, in any genre, we are very much there and quite literally in the subject’s face, noticing all the details.
-It’s a highly engaging camera angle.
+With close up photography angles, in any genre, we’re very much there and quite literally in the subject’s face, noticing all the details.
+Close ups are a highly engaging camera angle.

 The subject’s face doesn’t have to fill the entire frame to qualify as a close up.

 A head and shoulders photo is also considered a close up.
 No wonder the headshot is the go to photo for business portraits!

 I could say that this is a Dutch tilt, but it just looks like I was careless (which I was) and then didn’t fix the photo by straightening it in post production.